TinToSer/CoVacK/README.md

 Concept is simple that you will receive an OTP to mobile numbers you define about the PIN codes you define.

+Steps:-

+1.Extract the zip file downloaded

-Just open the "CoVacK.txt file and change according to your wish except the formatting"
+2.Just open the "CoVacK.txt file and change according to your wish except the formatting"

     Mobile Number:=XXXXXXXXXX  // Here you can put as many mobile numbers to whom you want to notify about vaccine availability at given PIN codes.
 Use semicolon to separate mobile numbers
     Ex.